UPDATE: NJ Man Tapped On Car Window, Then Stabbed Woman At CNBC HQ: Witnesses

 The 30-year-old victim was leaving the Sylvan Avenue (Route 9W) facility shortly after 5:30 p.m.
 Friday, June 14, when Harshkuma H. Patel, 29, of Piscataway, approached her in the parking lot, the prosecutor said.

-The accused assailant, who 'd previously been seen in the area, tapped on the woman's car window in the CNBC parking lot, sources said.
+The accused assailant, who 'd previously been seen hanging around the area, tapped on the woman's car window in the CNBC parking lot, sources said.

 The victim, who didn't know Patel, opened the window, and he reached in with a knife, one of them told Daily Voice.